All Episodes

 I think he means that.

-And you and I understand that he always opens a negotiation and has, if you read the United States or Trump, the best book on Trump, and has since he was a young man in real estate.
+If you read the United States of Trump, the best book on Trump, and has since he was a young man in real estate, always opens with a hand grenade.

 Boom.

-The most outrageous thing he can say to throw off the other side.
+The most outrageous thing he can say, to throw off the other side.

 None of that will happen.

-But if you step back and you understand But if Panama wants three billion dollars in repair assistance from the U.S., there's gonna be changes.
+But if Panama wants $3 billion in repair assistance from the U.S., there's going to be changes.

-Otherwise one change, and I actually said this in the cabinet meeting, is that a contract, a new contract has to be written whereby our shipping, U.S. shipping gets a substantial discount going through that canal.
+Otherwise, one change, and I actually said this in the cabinet meeting, is that a contract, a new contract has to be written whereby our shipping, U.S. shipping, gets a substantial discount going through that canal.

 That's true.

-Jimmy Carter giving it away was a debacle of monumental proportions, and God rest his soul.
+Jimmy Carter giving it away was a debacle of monumental proportions.

-He did a lot of great work after his presidency, uh Habitat for Humanity, but uh this was the worst deal ever that I can think of in the modern era of a president giving away that canal that wouldn't exist but for us.
+But this was the worst deal ever that I can think of in the modern era of a president giving away that canal that wouldn't exist but for us.

-It got us nowhere.
+And it got us nowhere.

 It got us Noriega.

-We had a Bush had to go in and get him.
+Bush had to go in and get him.

-Uh he was a drug dealer.
+He was a drug dealer.

-But Carter was not a good president.
+I mean, it was insane, but Carter was not a good president.

 But anyway, now we have two Chinese companies providing security for the canal.